-We guarantee that there’s something for everyone.
+When moving to Sydney, we guarantee that there’s something for everyone.

 Reasons for the move

-Someone moving with a family or with the preference for more roomier living arrangements will be more likely to focus on Sydney’s southern or western suburbs, where residences are more affordable and spacious.
+Someone moving to Sydney with a family or with the preference for more roomier living arrangements will be more likely to focus on Sydney’s southern or western suburbs, where residences are more affordable and spacious.
 The trade-off comes with a longer journey to the city, however it’s important to remember that Sydney CBD is not the only cultural center within the capital.
 Parramatta, Strathfield, Miranda and Hornsby are all multicultural hubs located within 35kms of the Sydney CBD.
 These possess expansive shopping districts, hospitality and nightlife experiences reflective of their unique and diverse cultural demographics.

 Rent per Month

 |Item||Average Price||Expected Range|